 A cold heart is resistant to pharmacotherapeutic measures, pacing and defibrillation.
 Chest compressions, if required, may need to be performed for an extended period of time until the core temperature is high enough for the heart to respond (Marini and Wheeler, 2006).
 Pulse oximeters, used to measure oxygen saturation, are not accurate with hypothermic patients because of peripheral vasoconstriction (Marini and Wheeler, 2006).

 If the patient does not need immediate resuscitation, they should be kept warm, dry and alcohol free until help arrives.
-De Witte et al (2010) evaluated the efficacy of warming in hypothermia and suggest physical methods for rewarming patients (Table 5).
+De Witte et al (2010) evaluated the efficacy of warming in hypothermia and suggest physical methods for rewarming patients (Table 5 - see attached PDF).

 Drug therapies should not be given during the hypothermia episode because the liver metabolism decreases and the body becomes less responsive to medications as the core temperature drops.